 9.4.1.3 Access data—at the minimum level required for sound delivery of the Services procured under the Agreement, charging for them, and fulfilling the Supplier’s obligations under the Agreement.

-9.4.2 Without derogating from the aforesaid and to eliminate doubt, the Supplier shall not sell, let out, or take any other commercial action with protected information, including sharing of information after processing, sharing or selling it as part of other uses’ information after deleting identifying details, or in any other circumstances, without the prior written approval of the Administrator of the Tender.
+9.4.2 Without derogating from the aforesaid and to eliminate doubt, the Supplier shall not sell, let out, or take any other commercial action with protected information, including sharing of information after processing, sharing or selling it as part of other uses’ information after deleting identifying details, or under any other circumstances, without the prior written approval of the Administrator of the Tender.

-9.4.3 Protected information shall not be saved in the systems of the Supplier or the Manufacturer unless in a manner that is in accordance with the provisions of the Agreement and this Appendix, and in accordance with a digital instruction.
-The Supplier shall ensure the proper removal of said information that resides in its systems, in accordance with the provisions of the law.
+9.4.3 Protected information shall not be saved in the systems of the Supplier or the Manufacturer except in a manner that comports with the provisions of the Agreement and this Appendix and that comports with a digital instruction, and shall ensure the proper removal of said information that resides in its systems, in accordance with the provisions of the law.

 9.4.4 Without derogating from the Supplier’s obligations, the Supplier shall take such precautions as are required to ensure that access to protected information is given solely to parties that are authorized by the Supplier and that need access to said information in order to deliver the Services to the Customers.
 The Supplier shall ensure that the exposure and use of protected information to authorized parties shall be held to the minimum extent needed for the sound delivery of the Service and for compliance with the Supplier’s obligations.
-The Supplier shall instruct authorized parties in the purposes of the use of the information and as to the obligations that they must satisfy under law and under the provisions of this Agreement as a result of exposure of the information.
+The Supplier shall instruct authorized parties in the purposes of the use of the information and the obligations that they must satisfy under law and under the provisions of this Agreement as a result of exposure of the information.

 9.5 Deletion of protected information

 9.5.1 Within 30 days of the day of a request by a Customer or within 90 days of the end of the Contract, for any reason whatsoever, the Supplier shall transfer to the Customer all Customer information unless the Customer states that it has no interest in the information.
 Insofar as the Service allows a Customer to retrieve or delete information directly, the Supplier shall allow the Customer to take such action up to 30 days after the end of the Contract, provide reasonable assistance for the retrieval or deletion of the information, and present the Customer with proof that all the information has been retrieved or deleted as required.
-All said information shall be retrieved in a standard, recent, and non-proprietary format.
+All said information shall be retrieved in a standard, up-to-date, and non-proprietary format.

 9.5.2 After 90 days from the end of the Contract or in accordance with a digital instruction to delete information and in accordance with the terms of the Service, all copies of content data in the system or in the environment of the Services shall be fully deleted in a manner that obviates all possibility of their restoration, unless otherwise noted in this Agreement.

-9.5.3 Pursuant to the foregoing and in accordance with its lawful obligations, all processing and access data that are not needed for the performance of the permissible actions specified in this section shall be deleted from all records and databases.
+9.5.3 Pursuant to the foregoing and in accordance with its lawful obligations, all processing and subscription data that are not needed for the performance of the permissible actions specified in this Section shall be deleted from all records and databases.

 9.6 Confidentiality